Mercedes-Benz SSK: Design and achievements

 The SSK was driven to victory in numerous races, including in 1929 the 500 Miles of Argentina, the 1929 and 1930 Cordoba Grands Prix, the 1931 Argentine Grand Prix, and, in the hands of legendary Grand Prix racing driver Rudolf Caracciola, the 1929 Ulster Tourist Trophy race (Ards road circuit), the 1930 Irish Grand Prix, the 1931 German Grand Prix, and the 1931 Mille Miglia.

 The S/SS/SSK line was one of the nominees in the penultimate round of voting for the Car of the Century award in 1999, as chosen by a panel of 132 motoring journalists and a public internet vote.

 Authenticity and value

-Fewer than 40 SSKs were built during its production span, of which about half were sold as Rennwagen (racing cars).
+Only 33 SSKs were built during its production span, of which about half were sold as Rennwagen (racing cars).
 Many were crashed while racing and subsequently cannibalised for parts.
 Only four or five entirely original models remain, and their scarcity and rich heritage make them among the most sought after cars in the world; a 1929 model was auctioned at Bonhams in Chichester in September 2004 for £4.17 million (US$7.4 million), making it the second most expensive automobile ever sold at that time.
 Another SSK, a streamlined "Count Trossi"–bodied version (see photo) owned and restored by fashion designer Ralph Lauren, has won best of show at both the 1993 Pebble Beach Concours d'Elegance and the 2007 Concorso d'Eleganza Villa d'Este.

-In popular culture

-The car is a favorite of the manga and cartoon character Lupin III, appearing throughout the entirety of the first and second anime series along with movies and specials.

-The car has also appeared in the video game Forza Horizon 4 as downloadable content.